ilastik/ilastik.github.io/documentation/pixelclassification/pixelclassification.md

 To begin with the training of the classifier, we switch to the **Training** applet and add some labels.
 <a href="snapshots/training_zoomed.png" data-toggle="lightbox"><img src="snapshots/training_zoomed.png" class="img-responsive" /></a>
 Each added label should correspond to a object type that we want to separate.
+In the _simplest case_, we train a classifier that differentiates between two classes.
-In the simplest case, we add one label for the object class (in this example the object class would be cell) and an additional label fore the background class.
+Accordingly, two labels are added per default (_since version 1.3.2_), e.g. one for the object class (in this example the object class would be cell) and and the second label fore the background class.

-After adding at least two labels, the user can begin to mark the objects and the background.
+More labels can be added by clicking the **Add label** button.

 To mark an object, the label corresponding to the object class has to be selected, then the user can draw a scribble over the image.
 The background can be annotated in the same way after selecting the background class label on the left.